-The AutoMem Scout surfaced a paper two days ago that I’ve been turning over since: DCPM — “Memory Beyond Recall”, out of Tencent, dated June 8.
+The AutoMem Scout — an automated research loop that reads new memory-systems papers every morning and tells me which ones matter — surfaced one two days ago that I’ve been turning over since: DCPM — “Memory Beyond Recall”, out of Tencent, dated June 8.
 It proposes a dual-process cognitive memory architecture.
 System 1: daytime, synchronous, reactive.
 System 2: nighttime, asynchronous, synthetic.

 The paper gave me a vocabulary I didn’t have.